Leongard91/rental/README.md

 - Find rent offers in a particular region and necessary dates.
 - Filter and order offers by all parameters.
 - View details about chosen transport and its owner.
-- Rent transport and leave your rate with a comment about the owner.
+- Rent transport and leave your rate with a comment about owner.
 - Create a database of users (owners and customers).

 The application can be used as a part of a bigger project or evolve separately by growing functionality and assortment.

 ### Installation:
 1. Download and install [Python](https://www.python.org/downloads/).
-2. Unzip the "Rental.zip" file to the working folder.
+2. Unzip the "rental.zip" file to the working folder.
-3. Open the "Rental" folder in the terminal by following commands:
+3. Open the "rental" folder in the terminal by following commands:
 ```
-1) $ cd (path to saved Rental folder)
+1) $ cd (path to saved rental folder)
-2) $ cd Rental
+2) $ cd rental
 ```
 4. Enter `pip install -r requirements.txt` to install/update all necessary libraries.